-Injury to a disc, or a herniated disc can be a hugely painful experience, stopping your body from functioning properly.
-However, such an injury can also be dangerous as it risks debilitating nerve injury.
+Injury to a disc, or a herniated disc can be a hugely painful experience, which hinders daily activity.
+However, such an injury can also be dangerous as it risks serious nerve injury.

 To the base of the spinal column is a fan of nerves known as the Cauda Equina.
-If crushed, as in the case of an injury to a disc, the Cauda Equina can become damaged.
-If the damage is identified early it can be treated.
+If crushed, for example in the case of an injury to a disc, the Cauda Equina can become damaged.
+If the damage is identified early enough however, it can be treated.
 However if is not diagnosed promptly the damage can be permanent causing significant life-altering limitations such as back pain, leg weakness, bladder and bowel weakness and sexual disfunction.

-Just as with the onset of a Stroke, it is important that everyone knows the warning signs of injury and acts fast if they notice them.
+Just as with the onset of a stroke, it is important that everyone knows the warning signs of injury and acts fast whenever they notice them.

 Any loss of feeling around the buttocks, anus and genitals